Swarthmore/juxtaphor/README.md

 to routes.
 The logic for what happens when they are clicked lies mostly in the router.js file.

+###Presentation Mode###
+If one wants to link directly to a collection presentation, one can click on the Visualize to open up a Modal.
+In the modal, there's a share button on the bottom left.
+This button links to a page with just the visualization.

+The implementation is as follows:
+-Inside index.html, there's code for the modal.
+Inside is a share button.
+There is also an iframe with id "visualization".
+-In visualizationView.js, we retrieve the correct path and put it into the share button -the path is a route of another page-- present.html -present.html is a separate page.
+It has its own backbone router within visualRouter.js.
+It also has an iframe that gets rendered.

 ##Nuances and Explanations##